by Dominic Field

 Summarising the evidence and commentary above: Rental growth of 5% pa or higher looks sustainable.
 Capital growth is emerging with approximately 1/3rd of London Boroughs now moving into positive territory and capital growth anticipated to match earnings growth of 4% pa.
 Political uncertainty is finally reaching a climax with a General Election this December.
 With polls indicating the Conservative Party will form the next Government we anticipate 2020 will as the numerals suggests provide greater market clarity and create a more confident vision for the future of the residential investment market for London.

 Temple Field is a specialist London investment property search agency – we work with experienced investors and novice landlords to build buy-to-let portfolios of all sizes.
-Over the past 15 years we have bought over 150 properties for clients.

 Our client base is international, but all want to invest in London property for the same reasons: to provide security for their future; to help their children on to the property ladder; or simply to generate a source of regular income backed by solid capital appreciation.